phucnv282/multi-tenant-proxy/README.md

-# PROXY SERVICE FOR OPENSTACK SYSTEMS
+# Proxy Service For OpenStack Systems